 - Add milk, stirring until combined.

-- Add the rest of the water and the cream and stir until combined.
+- Add the cream and stir until combined.

 - Add the garlic, chicken bouillon, thyme and black pepper.
 Stir.

 - Taste for salt and add more if needed.

 - Continue to stir frequently until you see steam, then cook about 3 minutes until the sauce has thickened.
 (It will not thicken any more in the oven so make sure you get it as thick as you want now.)